Skip to main content

 }

-// apply: same as call, but args as array
+// apply: invoke immediately, pass args as an array

-// bind: return a new function with this bound
+// bind: return a NEW function with this permanently bound

 const boundGreet = greet.bind(person);